Which coffee machine brand?

 - Common coffee machine problems and how to fix them

 Just want to find the best model for a superior morning brew?
 Head straight to our round up of the best coffee machines.

 The combined results from our survey of coffee machine owners and our years of testing coffee machines can help guide you to the brands that produce the best and most reliable coffee machines.

 For each brand we'll tell you:

-- Average test score – how good each brand's machines are, based on coffee machines tested between 2010 and 2017.
+- Average test score – how good each brand's machines are, based on coffee machines tested up until June 2019.

 - How reliable it is – we ask coffee machine owners how and when their machines broke so we can estimate the average life expectancy for each brand’s machines.

 - How owners rate it – we ask owners how happy they are with their coffee machine and if they would recommend the brand to a friend.

 - Our overall verdict – is it worth buying.

 You can see a preview of the best and worst scores below: